pooja-subramaniam/3DGAN_synthesis_of_3D_TOF_MRA_with_segmentation_labels/README.md

     * SN model
     * SN-MP model
     * c-SN-MP model
+    * DPGAN
-    Also contains config parameters to continue training and generate images from saved models
+    Also contains config parameters to continue training and generate images from saved models; the config parameter changes required to run DPGAN are specified as comments in the file

 * **dataset.py:** contains custom pytorch dataset class GANDataset as the each patch/label needs to be read from independent zipped files